Everyday Career Advice That’s Not Everyday: Target Your Search – Don’t Apply to Everything!

 use pay a recruiter!!!”

 “Things are just so competitive that the only way to cut through is to spend your time doing research.
-Not even just jobs but also people to talk to at these companies – even before there are jobs.
-The time is spent figuring out who’s who and crafting messages.
+Look for more than just more jobs but also people to talk to at these companies – even before there are jobs.
+Instead of blindly applying, spend your time figuring out who’s who and crafting messages.
 It’s tough.
-Nobody wants to read anything or do anything and everyone is too busy, until maybe one day, somebody isn’t too busy and we find something.
-It’s how I make a living… it’s frustrating though.”
+Nobody wants to read anything or do anything and everyone is always too busy, until maybe one day, somebody isn’t too busy and we find something.
+This is how I make a living… it’s frustrating though.”